I know that kids

 What is it about fall?
 The changing of the colors?
 The smell?
 The crispness of the air?

-You can find these fun books for kids at your local library or purchase through the affiliate links provided for your convenience.
+You can find these fun children’s books about fall for kids at your local library or purchase through the links provided for your convenience.

 This week the air started turning cooler and my son turns to me to say how much he loves the smell.